 - Get a graphics card, if possible, buy when cryptocurrency market is down to get better price.
 We got RX480.

 - Plug it in and configure it on a desktop computer that you have permanent access to.
 We used normal Windows desktop.

 - Use one of the available pools to mine Ethereum, Monero, Ethereum Classic, Sia, Electroneum, Pascal or other cryptocurrency, which pays off the best.
 We mined Ethereum and Ethereum Classic on Nanopool.

 - Regularly check your progress and solve incoming issues, like software updates, power outages, computer resets, dusting.
 Good luck!

-Select good graphics card to mine cryptocurrency
+Select good graphics card

 What add-ons are needed to mine cryptocurrency with a graphics card?
 You will definitely need an HDMI cable and a monitor.
 Fortunately, we work on a regular, desktop computer, so we do not need to configure remote access.

 How to still mine crypto on GPU with only 4GB?

 Problem with graphics cards with 4GB RAM occurs due tu construction of the mining algorithm.
 DAG, Directed Acyclic Graph is a key file – component of the mining process.
 It’s size increases over time and it’s cycle of life circles around 30k blocks or 100 hours.
 DAG file needs to be loaded into operational memory of the card.
 If the card doesn’t have enough VRAM memory, it is a problem for the miner because it won’t be able to mine.

 At the end of the day, ETH (2021) and ETC (2020) won’t support mining on 4GB graphics cards.
 How to deal with it?